karellopez/docker_workshop_template/workshop/metrics.md

 The Standard Deviation (STD) metric measures the variability of each channels.
 If some channels show much higher or lower STD than others,  it suggest potential malfunctions of the channels (Gapontseva, 2023).

-In the first box plot every dot represents the standard deviation of each Magnetometer over the entire time series.
+In the first box plot every dot represents the standard deviation of each Magnetometer channel over the entire time series.
 The sensors are colored following the region distribution of the previous plot.
 If you hover over the dot you'll see the standard deviation value.
 You can also deactivate or activate sensors from specific brain regions.
 The position of the points on the Y axis are not meaningful, they are just for visualization purposes.
-If a dot falls outside of the whiskers, it means that that specific sensor might be a potentital outlier over the entire time series.
+Channels with values that exceed (or is below) a certain amount of standard deviations from the average are labeled as noisy (or flat), it means that that specific sensor might be a potentital outlier over the entire time series.

 ![STD over the entire time series](static/01_std/01)

-Each box plot in this figure corresponds to a channel or sensor, and each point represents the standard deviation for that sensor during an individual epoch.
+In the second figure, the data is divided into epochs, each box plot in this figure corresponds to a channel or sensor, and each point represents the standard deviation for that sensor during an individual epoch.
 These epochs are created by segmenting the continuous MEG recording basend on triggers in the dataset.
 The time window for each epoch is defined within the settings.
 By hovering over any of the points, users can read the specific epoch represented.
 This plot helps asses the variability of each sensor's signal across different time windows (epochs).
 Sensors with points outside the whiskers indicate higher variability, potential artifacts or irregularities in specific epochs.

 ![STD per channel](static/01_std/02.png)